 Advancements in Fixed-Wing Drones

 Fixed-wing drones are unmanned aerial vehicles (UAVs) with a rigid wing structure.
-These drones are capable of flying long distances and at high speeds, making them ideal for surveying large areas quickly.
+These drones can fly long distances and at high speeds, making them ideal for surveying large areas quickly.
 In recent years, advancements in fixed-wing drone technology have made them more accessible, reliable, and efficient.

 One of the significant advancements in these drones is their ability to fly autonomously.
 This means that these drones can be pre-programmed with a flight plan, and they will fly without any human intervention.
 This feature has made them more efficient and has reduced the need for skilled pilots to operate them.